derb12/pybaselines/docs/performance.rst

 pybaselines was designed for performant single-threaded, single-process usage.
 This page gives tips for improving the performance when fitting multiple datasets.

-When fitting multiple datasets that share the same independant variables, it is more efficient to reuse the same :class:`~.Baseline` object rather than creating a new ``Baseline`` object for each method call since much of the setup only needs to be done once and can be reused otherwise, as shown in :ref:`this example <sphx_glr_generated_examples_general_plot_reuse_baseline.py>`.
+* For datasets that share the same independant variable, it is more efficient to reuse the same :class:`~.Baseline` or :class:`~.Baseline2D` object rather than creating a new object for each method call since much of the setup only needs to be done once and can be reused otherwise, as shown in :ref:`this example <sphx_glr_generated_examples_general_plot_reuse_baseline.py>`.

-For methods that perform iterative reweighting, which includes :doc:`Whittaker smoothing methods <algorithms/algorithms_1d/whittaker>`, most :doc:`spline methods <algorithms/algorithms_1d/spline>`, :meth:`~.Baseline.loess` and :meth:`~.Baseline.quant_reg`, if the peaks within a dataset have the same general position, then the weights from a previous fit can be used to provide a warm-start for the next calculation, which improves the convergence rate as shown in :ref:`this example <sphx_glr_generated_examples_general_plot_warm_start.py>`.
+* For methods that perform iterative reweighting, which includes :doc:`Whittaker smoothing methods <algorithms/algorithms_1d/whittaker>`, most :doc:`spline methods <algorithms/algorithms_1d/spline>`, :meth:`~.Baseline.loess` and
+  :meth:`~.Baseline.quant_reg`, if the peaks within a dataset have the same general position, then the weights from a previous fit can be used to provide a warm-start for the next calculation, which improves the convergence rate as shown in :ref:`this example <sphx_glr_generated_examples_general_plot_warm_start.py>`.

-For methods that require a ``half_window`` parameter, such as :doc:`morphological <algorithms/algorithms_1d/morphological>` and :doc:`smoothing <algorithms/algorithms_1d/smooth>` algorithms, the ``half_window`` is estimated using the :func:`~.estimate_window` function if no ``half_window`` value is given, which can significantly increase computation time when fitting multiple datasets.
-If all data have similar peak widths, it would be much faster to either specify the ``half_window`` value or use :func:`~.estimate_window` on a single set of data and then use the output ``half_window`` value in the parameter dictionary for all subsequent baseline fits for the dataset.
+* For methods that require a ``half_window`` parameter, such as :doc:`morphological <algorithms/algorithms_1d/morphological>` and
+  :doc:`smoothing <algorithms/algorithms_1d/smooth>` algorithms, the ``half_window`` is
+  estimated using the :func:`~.estimate_window` function if no ``half_window`` value is given, which can significantly increase computation time when fitting multiple datasets.
+  If all data have similar peak widths, it would be much faster to either specify the ``half_window`` value or use the output ``half_window`` value in the parameter dictionary after one fit for all subsequent baseline fits for the dataset.

 For fitting datasets that are quite large (>~ 5,000 individual spectra/diffractograms), users can opt to use multiprocessing or, potentially, threading to reduce the computation time.
 These